ioBroker/ioBroker.build/README.md

 - Node JS with NPM
 - Windows to build .exe
-- Internet connection, because the **ioBroker.nodejs** will be downloaded by gulp.
+- Internet connection, because the `nodejs` will be downloaded by gulp.

 #Build on windows:

-1. download and extract to some directory: https://github.com/ioBroker/ioBroker.build/archive/master.zip, e.g. to _d:\ioBroker.build_
+1. download and extract to some directory: https://github.com/ioBroker/ioBroker.build/archive/master.zip, e.g. to `d:\ioBroker.build`

-2. Start the console (cmd.exe) and go to _d:\ioBroker.build_:
+2. Start the console (cmd.exe) and go to `d:\ioBroker.build`:

 ```
    >d:
    >cd ioBroker.build
 ```

-3. Install grunt-cli:
+3. Install gulp-cli:

 ```
    >npm install